FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/advanced-configuration.rst

 same domain.
 Here is an example of running FDP on ``https://example.com/fairdatapoint``.
 If you run FDP in this configuration, you have to set ``PUBLIC\_PATH`` ENV variable, in this example to ``/fairdatapoint``.
-Also, don't forget to set correct instance URL in the application config.
+Also, don't forget to set correct client URL in the application config.

 .. code :: yaml